 Why is Valio’s solution a breakthrough to the major challenges of plant-based products?

-In various solutions by Valio, such as those listed in WO2022117917A1, the protein concentrate is enzymatically modified in the presence of antioxidants, giving a high protein ingredient.
+In various Valio solutions, such as those listed in WO2022117917A1, the protein concentrate is enzymatically modified in the presence of antioxidants, yielding a high-protein ingredient.
 Further, the taste and functional properties are also efficiently improved.
 Since the typical bitter or unpleasant taste of plant-based protein is eliminated, Valio’s high protein ingredient can be used in products such as vegan yogurt, cheese, or vegan drinks.

 Notco’s US11404144B1 uses Artificial Intelligence to mimic the taste and texture of dairy products.

 Firstly, this program starts generating a bunch of different recipes equivalent to dairy milk.
-Then, it looks for matches in flavor, texture, etc. Each recipe is given a score, a difference between the target (milk) and the recipe the algorithm gives.
+Then it looks for matches in flavor, texture, and so on.
+Each recipe is given a score based on the difference between the target (milk) and the recipe the algorithm provides.
 Therefore, a lower score/delta has a similar taste & texture profile.
-The company has also filed multiple patents for this technology, and US11404144B1 is part of it.
+The company has also filed multiple patents for this technology, including US11404144B1.

-Why is Notco’s plant-based innovations a huge success?
+Why are Notco’s plant-based innovations a huge success?

 Conclusion

-We were able to study such plant-based innovations to the pressing challenges of dairy-free products by keeping an eye on the key players innovating in the domain.
-‘But the plant-based domain is rapidly evolving, making it difficult to locate the right solutions curated to your needs.
+We studied plant-based innovations to address the pressing challenges of dairy-free products, keeping an eye on key players in the field.
+‘But the plant-based domain is rapidly evolving, making it challenging to locate the right solutions curated to your needs.

-With the help of our in-house tool (Slate) and our patent intelligence, we can figure out the right solutions for your domain, curated to your needs.
-All this while keeping track of your competitors’ innovation so you stay ahead of the curve by locating them early in the innovation stage.
+With our in-house tool (Slate) and patent intelligence, we can identify the right solutions for your domain, tailored to your needs.
+All this while keeping track of your competitors’ innovations so you stay ahead of the curve by identifying them early in the innovation cycle.